Representation-Based Exploration for Language Models: From Test-Time to Post-Training: Problem Setup: From Inference-Time to Post-Training

 Having motivated our setup, we now turn to the question of what diversity bonuses $\div(x,y)$ are suitable for exploration with language models.
 While many metrics have been proposed in the literature \citep{tang2017exploration,pathak2017curiosity,burda2018exploration,osband2019deep}, the challenge in adapting these techniques to language models is to simultaneously (i) capture the model's understanding and (ii) allow for efficient computation at scale.
 For example, count-based exploration~\citep{tang2017exploration} is simple, but unsuited to large decision spaces.
 On the other hand, approaches based on intrinsic curiosity \citep{pathak2017curiosity}, random network distillation \citep{burda2018exploration}, and posterior sampling~\citep{osband2019deep} are better suited to large or continuous spaces, but require additional learning machinery (i.e., auxiliary networks), which introduces significant complexity when scaling to language models.

 We focus our experiments on an exploration strategy that avoids these shortcomings: An adaptation of elliptic bonuses and sampling---a de facto standard for linear bandits and active learning~\citep{abbasi2011improved,chu2011contextual,ash2021anti,henaff2022exploration, saran2023streaming, foster2025good}\footnote{Indeed, elliptical bonuses are ubiquitous in linear bandits and reinforcement learning, the simplest non-tabular RL setting, where they have strong provable guarantees.
-Beyond this, elliptic bonuses and iterative schemes such as \cref{alg:elliptic_coreset} have a long history in the theory of optimal experimental design \citep{kiefer1960equivalence,pukelsheim2006optimal,allen2021near} and active learning~\citep{cesa2009robust,agarwal2013selective,gu2014batch,chaudhuri2015convergence}}---with a representation derived from the language model's hidden states.\footnote{Our use of elliptic bonuses is particularly inspired by \citet{foster2025good}, who prove that test-time exploration with such bonuses has provable \arxiv{computational} benefits in a simplified language model setting with frozen features.\loose} This approach is arguably the simplest principled strategy that is appropriate for language models, and already yields significant performance improvements in our experiments.
+Beyond this, elliptic bonuses and iterative schemes such as \cref{alg:elliptic_coreset} have a long history in the theory of optimal experimental design \citep{kiefer1960equivalence,pukelsheim2006optimal,allen2021near} and active learning~\citep{cesa2009robust,agarwal2013selective,gu2014batch,chaudhuri2015convergence}}---with a representation derived from the language model's hidden states.
+This approach is arguably the simplest principled strategy that is appropriate for language models, and already yields significant performance improvements in our experiments.
+Our use of elliptic bonuses is particularly inspired by \citet{foster2025good}, who prove that test-time exploration with such bonuses has provable computational benefits in a simplified language model setting with frozen features.\loose

-At a high level, elliptical bonus methods operate over a $d$-dimensional feature space and adopt a linear-algebraic measure of novelty: given previously seen feature vectors $h_1,\ldots,h_{i-1}$ the novelty (or bonus) of a new feature vector $h$ is defined as { \iclr{ } \arxiv{ }
+At a high level, elliptical bonus methods operate over a $d$-dimensional feature space and adopt a linear-algebraic measure of novelty: given previously seen feature vectors $h_1,\ldots,h_{i-1}$ the novelty (or bonus) of a new feature vector $h$ is defined as { }